How to Choose the Right Blanket

 2. Granite

-Pros: Natural beauty, heat-resistant, scratch-resistant.
+Pros: Natural beauty, heat-resistant, and scratch resistant.

-Cons: Requires periodic sealing, can be expensive.
+Cons: Requires periodic sealing, which can be expensive.

 3. Porcelain